-Gandel Philanthropy and a number of other philanthropic organisations support the In Community program.
+A number of philanthropic organisations support this part of the program.

 In 2017 Robby Wirramanda became the first person from The Torch’s Indigenous Arts in Prison and Community program to be employed by The Torch as an Arts Officer supporting our participants as they transition back into the community.